-Estimative mean values for amino acids content (g/100g FW) of the salt stressed wheat seedling roots with or without treatment with different concentration SA solutions in comparison with the same parameters of the control lot germination period a considerable increase was observed in proline levels (up to 185% in T. aestivum and about 128% in H. vulgare) in the seedlings subjected to saline stress and treated with SA in comparison with salt stressed seedlings.
-Taking together, the results of the previous authors support our findings.
+Estimative mean values for amino acids content (g/100g FW) of the salt stressed wheat seedling roots with or without treatment with different concentration SA solutions in

+Deef (2007) demonstrated that the application of exogenous SA enhanced the drought and salt stress resistance of plants.
+During the germination period a considerable increase was observed in proline levels (up to 185% in T. aestivum and about 128% in H. vulgare) in the seedlings subjected to saline stress and treated with SA in comparison with salt stressed seedlings.
+Taken together, the results of the previous authors support our findings.